Headriser/gh-begin1/README.md

-Discord bot on Ruby by Chat-GPT
+Telegram bot on Ruby by Chat-GPT